sjauhri/franka_zed_gazebo/README.md

 docker pull 3liyounes/pearl_robots:franka_wo_nvidia
 ```

-* If you will use the real ZED2 camera, you will need the Docker with cuda installation and the [`zed_ros_wrapper`](https://www.stereolabs.com/docs/ros) package.
-Docker image updated on 30.09.2024:
+* If you want to test in the real robot with ZED2 camera, you can run:
 ```
-docker pull sophiamoyen/franka_noetic:30092024
+docker pull 3liyounes/pearl_robots:franka_real
 ```

 Remember to allow any external program X11 to access the GUI: